 The definition of mediation of a suitable employment in Sec.
-20 of the Act No 434/2004 Coll., Employment Act, is inspired by Article 21(2) of the ILO Convention No. 168 (despite the fact this Convention has not been ratified by the Czech Republic) according to which the job seeker's health, qualification, skills, abilities, the length of the previous employment, and accommodation possibilities, and also the accessibility of the work (not only in terms of a distance, but also frequency of the public transport - i.e. transportation services in the area) shall be taken into account in "appropriate extent".
+20 of Employment Act, is inspired by Article 21(2) of the ILO Convention No. 168 (despite the fact this Convention has not been ratified by the Czech Republic) according to which the job seeker's health, qualification, skills, abilities, the length of the previous employment, and accommodation possibilities, and also the accessibility of the work (not only in terms of a distance, but also frequency of the public transport - i.e. transportation services in the area) shall be taken into account to "appropriate extent".